LK-HACKERS/WAF-BYPASS-DDOS/README.md

   <img src="https://img.shields.io/badge/Method-L7_HTTP_Flood-orange.svg">
 </p>

-**LK-HACKERS WAF-BYPASS** is a sophisticated, high-performance DDoS toolkit designed to bypass advanced security layers such as Cloudflare, Akamai, and Sucuri.
-Unlike standard DDoS tools that are easily mitigated by firewalls, our toolkit features a unique **WAF Selection Menu** and a **Dynamic Proxy Rotation** system, allowing it to adapt to specific target security configurations and penetrate robust defenses.
+**LK-HACKERS WAF-BYPASS** is a sophisticated, high-performance DDoS toolkit designed to bypass advanced security layers such as **Cloudflare, Akamai** and **Sucuri.** Unlike standard DDoS tools that are easily mitigated by firewalls, our toolkit features a unique **WAF Selection Menu** and a **Dynamic Proxy Rotation** system, allowing it to adapt to specific target security configurations and penetrate robust defenses.

 ---